buchanae/cli/README.md

    amongst multiple commands, such as database init code.

 1. The pattern should help reduce boilerplate and other sources of verbose code.

+# Design Decisions

+1. Use `cli.Fatal` in top-level CLI code to minimize error checks.
+I totally agree with Go's approach to error handling by value, but panic/recover is useful too.
+A CLI command is top-level, it isn't expected to be called from other code, so the error values aren't begin checked by anything and panics aren't escaping into general code.
+CLI commands aren't being called in loops, so panic/recover performance isn't an issue.
+When an error occurs in a CLI command, you usually want the whole program to stop with an error, which seems like a good fit for Fatal/panic.

+1. Use code generation to inspect commands and config.
+The best way to keep config and docs up to date is to have it written right next to the code in the form of code comments.

+1. Keep code generation minimal; generate just enough information for libraries to do the rest at runtime.
+Details such as cobra command building, function doc parsing, flag building, etc. *could* all happen during code generation, but it feels slightly less flexible and more likely to become complex.
+   Honestly, I'm on the fence here though.

 # What about X?